 Project Update - August 2025

-Since receiving grant funding approval, the City of Kimberley has been actively preparing to build the new Wastewater Treatment Plant.
+Since receiving grant funding approval, the City of Kimberley has been actively preparing to build the Wastewater Treatment Plant.
 During early planning, the project team revisited the original design to ensure it still met the needs of the community and aligned with current cost realities.
 That review revealed two major challenges: a projected $40 million budget overrun, primarily due to inflation, and limited space at the proposed site near Marysville Falls, which would restrict future expansion.

 In response, the City undertook a comprehensive feasibility review and made significant changes to the project.
 The project team pivoted to a more scalable and cost-effective solution: upgrading the existing Pollution Control Centre with a new Aerobic Granular Sludge (AGS) facility.